hapostgres/pg_auto_failover/README.md

 and manages automated failover for a Postgres cluster.
 It is optimized for simplicity and correctness and supports Postgres 10 and newer.

-pg_auto_failover supports several Postgres architectures a safe automated failover for your Postgres service.
+pg_auto_failover supports several Postgres architectures and implements a safe automated failover for your Postgres service.
 It is possible to get started with only two nodes, which will be given the roles of primary and secondary by the monitor.

 ![pg_auto_failover Architecture with 2 nodes](docs/tikz/arch-single-standby.svg?raw=true "pg_auto_failover Architecture with 2 nodes")